ioBroker Docker Image Docs

 part of the filename.
 The userscript_firststart.sh

-will execute only at the very first start of a new container, while the userscript_everystart.sh
+will run only at the very first start of a new container, while the userscript_everystart.sh

 Feel free to test it with my example code.
 Take a look at the log.
 In Step 4 of 5: Applying special settings